 Caring for Othonna Ice Plants

 Othonna makes an excellent ground cover and also thrives in rock gardens or even containers.
 Once established, ‘Little Pickles’ is fairly drought tolerant.
-It is suited to USDA zones 6-9 and, in some cases, even into zone 5.
+It is suited to USDA zones 6 to 9 and, in some cases, even into zone 5.
 Blooming in mid-spring through the fall, Othonna should be planted in full sun in well-draining soil.
 It does not like wet feet, particularly during winter months, so good drainage is crucial.

 Other than a distaste for soggy roots, caring for Othonna ice plants is nominal.
 As said, once established, it is drought tolerant.
-In warmer southern zones, Othonna can be aggressive, so a barrier of some sort should be placed around the plants unless you want it to take over an area in the garden.
+In warmer southern zones Othonna can be aggressive, so a barrier of some sort should be placed around the plants unless you want it to take over an area in the garden.